aaronbolado/asteroids/README.md

 - Shield buff which protects players from collisions and destroys asteroids in the process
 - Shotgun shot with spread bullets
 - Scoring system with high score tracking

+## IMPROVEMENTS ##
+- More buffs
+- More guns
+- Better menu and UI
+- File and variable naming convention
+- Proper place to declare variables